pritamps/item_catalog/README.md

 ## Requirements

+This project runs inside of the Udacity-provided Fullstack vagrant machine.

+To connect to the machine, do the usual `vagrant up && vagrant ssh` from your prompt.

 To run the python code, you need (in addition to standard python packages):

 1. flask: the web framework of choice here